GovAlta/nx-tools/packages/nx-release/README.md

 # About this project
-This is the Government of Alberta - DIO - Nx plugin for Semantic Release.
+This is the Government of Alberta - Nx plugin for Semantic Release.

 The project contains both the Nx plugin generator for setting up a monorepo with semantic release configuration as well as a plugin for semantic release.